6 Secrets To Surviving Back To School Clothes Shopping

 2. Shop the Closet

 Yes, dig into your child’s closet before you even think about shopping.
-Get everything out of that closet and start sorting.
+Remove everything from that closet and begin sorting.
 Set out a few outfits and see how much you can mix and match.
 Move tops and bottoms around until you have a variety of basics that would benefit from some new pieces.
 If you have younger children, this is the perfect time to check what is in good condition from big brother or sister to go to your little ones.

-Sort through every piece of clothing, remove anything that doesn’t fit, and decide what can be donated and what needs to be thrown away.
+Sort through every piece of clothing, removing anything that doesn’t fit, and decide what can be donated and what needs to be discarded.
 Now you have an idea of what clothing your child already has.
 These items are the basics from which your shopping list will grow.

 3. Shop online

-There’s no chance you’ll EVER find me shopping with my three boys on a mall.
-If shopping at department stores is stressful for you and your family as it is for me, consider skipping it altogether.
+There’s no chance you’ll EVER find me shopping with my three boys at a mall.
+If shopping at department stores is stressful for you and your family, as it is for me, consider skipping it altogether.

-Shop your favorite brands or major online sites like Amazon.com or take advantage of PersonalShopper.com.
+Shop your favorite brands or major online sites, like Amazon , or take advantage of PersonalShopper.com.
 This free service saves you time and money by sifting through millions of products to find deals and items tailored to your family’s needs.
-Backpacks, socks, underwear, and accessories can be purchased online easily.
-Shoes and clothing can’t be tried on, but websites like Zappos.com offers a 365-day refund policy.
-Shopping online for clothes can be done comfortably and slowly without pressure.
+Backpacks, socks, underwear, and accessories can be easily purchased online.
+Shoes and clothing can’t be tried on, but websites like Zappos.com offer a 365-day refund policy.
+Shopping online for clothes can be done comfortably and at your own pace, without pressure.

 4. It’s best one-on-one

-Or, alternatively, schedule a back-to-school shopping date with each child, giving them your undivided attention.
-I actually did this last year with one of the boys – the only one looking forward to a trip to the mall and lunch at The Cheesecake Factory! and it was a lot of fun for both of us.
-He was so happy coming home with his new clothes and a lot to brag about to his brothers!
+Alternatively, schedule a back-to-school shopping date with each child, giving them your undivided attention.
+I actually did this last year with one of the boys – the only one looking forward to a trip to the mall and lunch at The Cheesecake Factory!
+It was a lot of fun for both of us.
+He was thrilled to come home with his new clothes and had a lot to brag about to his brothers!

 5. Shop off-season

 Clothes go on sale all the time, every season of the year.
-Watch for cold weather gear like coats, sweaters, boots, gloves, scarves, and hats when winter ends.
+Watch for cold-weather gear, such as coats, sweaters, boots, gloves, scarves, and hats, as winter comes to an end.
 Purchasing ahead of time can save a lot of money.
-If your child is in a growth spurt, be cautious about what you buy early, or purchase a size bigger.
+If your child is experiencing a growth spurt, be cautious about what you buy early, or consider purchasing a size bigger.

-I always shop right after the season for the boys and I get all the basics for a fraction of the size.
-The only item I shop “as needed” are shoes, which I only buy online via zappos.com because their customer service and free shipping and returns are just amazing!
+I always shop right after the season for the boys, and I get all the basics for a fraction of the price.
+The only item I shop for “as needed” is shoes, which I buy online via Zappos.com because their customer service, free shipping, and returns are simply excellent!

 6. Snag sweet deals

-As a parent, one of my biggest challenges is keeping myself and the boys within the set budget.
-From X-box games to clothing it’s hard for them to grasp how much one has to work to make that money.
-I choose to share with each boy the amount we can afford to spend and if I go out to shop for a game, for example, I make sure I bring the cash with me so they don’t see me “just swiping” the card to pay for it.
+As a parent, one of my biggest challenges is staying within the set budget for myself and the boys.
+From Xbox games to clothing, it’s hard for them to grasp how much one has to work to make that money.
+I choose to share with each boy the amount we can afford to spend, and if I go out to shop for a game, for example, I make sure I bring the cash with me so they don’t see me “just swiping” the card to pay for it.

-Teach them to value your hard-earned money and how to stretch the budget as far as possible by making smart choices.
-To help you stay within budget, clip coupons and check flyers for sales and make an envelope for each child.
+Teach them to value your hard-earned money and how to stretch the budget as far as possible by making wise choices.
+To help you stay within budget, clip coupons and check flyers for sales, and make an envelope for each child.
 Do you have a tax-free holiday?
-Many states have tax-free holidays around the start of school.
-Make sure to check whether your state has a tax-free holiday and go shopping during those times.
+Many states observe tax-free holidays around the start of the school year.
+Be sure to check if your state offers a tax-free holiday and take advantage of the opportunity to shop during that time.

 Whatever your strategy, try to have fun!
 Back-to-school clothes shopping can be a fun way to spend some extra time with our kids.